WassimHedfi/PID_LineFollower/README.md

 ## Copyright-Free Coding Wonderland

-This code is a gift to the world, devoid of copyright shackles.
+This Arduino code is a gift to the world, devoid of copyright shackles.
 Feel free to wield it, mold it, and share it with fellow enthusiasts.
 Let's spread the knowledge far and wide, shall we?

 ## The Robot That's All About Following Lines